lab1092/blender-manual_ja/manual/lighting/lamps/sun.rst

 ..
 TODO/Review: {{review|im= examples}} .

+********
 Sun Lamp
 ********

-A :guilabel:`Sun` lamp provides light of constant intensity emitted in a single direction.
+A *Sun* lamp provides light of constant intensity emitted in a single direction.
-A :guilabel:`Sun` lamp can be very handy for a uniform clear daylight open-space illumination.
+A *Sun* lamp can be very handy for a uniform clear daylight open-space illumination.
 In the 3D view,
-the :guilabel:`Sun` light is represented by an encircled black dot with rays emitting from it, plus a dashed line indicating the direction of the light.
+the *Sun* light is represented by an encircled black dot with rays emitting from it, plus a dashed line indicating the direction of the light.

-This direction can be changed by rotating the :guilabel:`Sun` lamp, like any other object, but because the light is emitted in a constant direction, the location of a :guilabel:`Sun` lamp does not affect the rendered result (unless you use the :doc:`"sky & atmosphere" option </lighting/lamps/sun/sky_and_atmosphere>`).
+This direction can be changed by rotating the *Sun* lamp, like any other object, but because the light is emitted in a constant direction, the location of a *Sun* lamp does not affect the rendered result (unless you use the :doc:`"sky & atmosphere" option </lighting/lamps/sun/sky_and_atmosphere>`).

 .. figure:: /images/25-Manual-Lighting-Lamps-Sun-LampPanel.jpg